Rhys Williams (soccer, born 1988)

-Rhys Williams (born 14 July 1988) is an Australian retired professional soccer player who played for the Australia national team.
+Rhys Williams (born 14 July 1988) is an Australian former professional soccer player who played for the Australia national team.

 A versatile player, Williams was adept at playing as a centre back, defensive midfielder and right back but was played in virtually every out-field position at some point for Middlesbrough including more attacking roles.
 In August 2012, Williams was made club captain of Middlesbrough and Western Sydney Wanderers.

 Club career

 Middlesbrough

 He began his football career as a school boy at Woodvale Secondary College on a scholarship.
 Rhys was a promising junior with Perth-based club ECU Joondalup.
 As a youth player, 2004 would prove his breakthrough year with his club performances leading to selection in the Western Australian under-16 state representative squad for the 2004 National Talent Identification Championships.
 He impressed with three goals in the tournament, helping Western Australia reach the semi-finals.
 At the conclusion of the event, he travelled to England where he trialed with several clubs including Aston Villa, Leicester City, and Middlesbrough.
 Williams nearly joined semi-pro side Alvechurch, but the move collapsed over international clearance.

 He ultimately signed a three-year deal with Premier League club Middlesbrough, playing academy football.
 In July 2007, he signed his first professional contract with the club, despite a number of injury setbacks which curtailed his football development.

 In the 2008–09 season, Williams was promoted to the first team after he was impressed in the pre-season.
 Williams appeared in the first team for the first team when he appeared as an unused substitute.
 However, Williams suffered injury while on duty with Wales U21 after damaging lateral ligament that required a surgery to repair and was sidelined by the end of 2008.